Should You Take A Breathalyzer Or Chemical Test?

 You have been arrested on suspicion of drunk driving (what, in Ohio, is called OVI).
-At the police station, an officer informs you that he wants you to take a breath test.
+At the police station, an officer informs you that he wants you to take a breathalyzer test.

 You might wonder whether you have to.